-2. The Bank of Industry (BoI)-sponsored Graduate Entrepreneurship Fund (GEF) has committed N2 billion to provide funding and capacity building to members of the National Youth Service Corps interests in entrepreneurial pursuits.
-The only requirements for access is the completion of a capacity building programme and the submission of a bankable business plan.
+2. Furthermore, the Bank of Industry (BoI)-sponsored Graduate Entrepreneurship Fund (GEF) has committed N2 billion to provide funding and capacity building to members of the National Youth Service Corps interests in entrepreneurial pursuits.
+The only requirements for access is the completion of a capacity building programme.
+Also, applicants must submit a bankable business plan.

-3. The BOI also promotes the Youth Entrepreneurship Support Programme (YES-P) which provides funding to aspiring entrepreneurs aged 18-35, with a minimum educational qualification of Ordinary National Diploma.
+3. Also, the BOI also promotes the Youth Entrepreneurship Support Programme (YES-P).
+This scheme provides funding to aspiring entrepreneurs aged 18-35, with a minimum educational qualification of Ordinary National Diploma.
 This N10 billion fund, in addition to developing applicants’ entrepreneurial skills, grants access to N5 million in start-up capital.

-4. The Dangote Foundation/BOI Fund is a N5 billion matching fund which could be accessed by enterprises and limited liability companies engaged in manufacturing, agro-processing and merchandising sectors for locally made goods.
+4. Most noteworthy, the Dangote Foundation/BOI Fund is a N5 billion matching fund which could be accessed by enterprises and limited liability companies engaged in manufacturing, agro-processing and merchandising sectors for locally made goods.
 It offers a maximum of N50 million to individual applicants at a concessionary interest rate of five percent per year.

 5. The Development Bank of Nigeria, a Federal Government initiative, aims to lend N5 billion in long-term money to not fewer than 20,000 Micro, Small and Medium Enterprises (MSME) in the country.
-It will provide finance, partial credit guarantees and technical assistance to eligible financial institutions, including micro finance banks, for onward lending to micro, small and medium businesses.
+Certainly, it will provide finance, partial credit guarantees and technical assistance to eligible financial institutions, including microfinance banks, for onward lending to micro, small and medium businesses.